Sophie Turner: Personal life

 Turner began dating American singer Joe Jonas in 2016.
-They became engaged in October 2017 and were married on 1 May 2019 in Las Vegas, Nevada.
+They became engaged on 15 October 2017, while visiting Sophie's parents, and were married on 1 May 2019 in Las Vegas, Nevada.
 The couple lived for a time in New York City and Miami Beach.
-They held a second wedding ceremony in Paris, on 29 June 2019.
-The couple have two daughters, born in July 2020 and July 2022.
+They held a second wedding ceremony in Paris on 29 June 2019.
+The couple have two daughters.

 Turner was the inspiration behind the song "Hesitate", written as a love letter to her by Jonas, for the Jonas Brothers reunion album, Happiness Begins.

-In early September 2023, Jonas filed for divorce from Turner in Miami, Florida.
+In early September 2023, Jonas filed for divorce from Turner in Miami.
 This was then confirmed by both Turner and Jonas via Instagram to be a mutual decision.
-Later that month, she sued her estranged husband to allow their daughters, who were born in the United States, to return to the UK, as the former couple had registered the UK as their permanent residence in April earlier that year.
-Jonas and Turner reached a temporary custody agreement in October.
+Later that month, she sued her estranged husband to allow their daughters, who were born in the United States, to return to the UK.
+The lawsuit was dismissed shortly afterwards.
+Jonas and Turner reached a temporary custody agreement in October 2023.
 The divorce was finalised in September 2024.

+Turner has combined type attention deficit hyperactivity disorder (ADHD).
+She has said that she had an identity crisis at age 13, and a "mini-breakdown" during her 20s.